MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 - Right-aligned data in columns, such as the integer data type, won't appear as indented.

-## Setting up a tree hierarchy
+## Setting up a collapsible hierarchy

-A tree hierarchy is similar to the fixed indented hierarchy, except that records that are indented.

-Setting up the tree-view hierarchy involves three main properties: IndentColumn, ShowsAsTree, and TreeInitialState.
+A collapsible hierarchy is similar to the fixed indented, except for the properties that you must set.
+A collapsible hierarchy involves three properties: IndentColumn, ShowsAsTree, and TreeInitialState.

 - Like in fixed indented hierarchy, the [IndentationColumn Property](properties/devenv-indentationcolumn-property.md) is an integer data type field or variable that determines which records get indented and by how much.
 - The [ShowAsTree Property](properties/devenv-showastree-property.md) enables the tree.